A Multifractal Analysis of Asian Foreign Exchange Markets: Introduction

-The properties observed in financial time series include long-memory in volatility \cite{Oh}, fat tails \cite{Mantegna(a)}, and a multifractal nature \cite{Muzy, Sornette, Plamen, Parisi, Mandelbrot} among others; these are sometimes referred to as the {\em stylized facts}.
-The multifractal concept, which is now well developed in the fields of statistical physics and nonlinear dynamics, is a well-known feature of complex systems \cite{Plamen, Parisi, Mandelbrot, Halsey,Matia, Kwapie}.
-Multifractality has been discovered in systems as diverse as earthquakes \cite{Parisi}, biological time series \cite{Plamen}, as well as financial markets \cite{Muzy, Kwapie}.
+The properties observed in financial time series include long-memory in volatility \cite{Oh}, a multifractal nature \cite{Muzy, Sornette, Plamen, Parisi, Mandelbrot}, and fat tails \cite{Mantegna(a)} among others; these are sometimes referred to as the {\em stylized facts}.
+The multifractal concept, which is now well developed in the fields of statistical physics and nonlinear dynamics, is a well-known feature of complex systems \cite{Plamen, Parisi, Mandelbrot, Matia, Kwapie}.
+Multifractality has been discovered in systems as diverse as earthquakes \cite{Parisi}, turbulence systems, biological time series \cite{Plamen}, as well as financial markets \cite{Muzy, Kwapie}.

 Previous studies have found evidence for a relationship between the complexity of a system and its degree of multifractality \cite{Plamen}.
 For example, the degree of multifractality in data generated by a multiplicative cascading process is directly related to the long-range correlations of the magnitude time series \cite{Ashkenazy}.
 Other factors that could affect the multifractality of time series include time correlations and the probability distribution of the data \cite{Matia, Kwapie}.
 However, it is still not clear what is the origin of multifractality in financial markets.